Ethernet hub: Additional functions

 Most hubs detect typical problems, such as excessive collisions and jabbering on individual ports, and partition the port, disconnecting it from the shared medium.
-Thus, hub-based twisted-pair Ethernet is generally more robust than coaxial cable-based Ethernet (e.g. 10BASE2), where a misbehaving device can adversely affect the entire collision domain.
+Thus, hub-based twisted-pair Ethernet is generally more robust than coaxial cable-based Ethernet (e.g., 10BASE2), where a misbehaving device can adversely affect the entire collision domain.
 Even if not partitioned automatically, a hub simplifies troubleshooting because hubs remove the need to troubleshoot faults on a long cable with multiple taps; status lights on the hub can indicate the possible problem source or, as a last resort, devices can be disconnected from a hub one at a time much more easily than from a coaxial cable.

 To pass data through the repeater in a usable fashion from one segment to the next, the framing and data rate must be the same on each segment.
 This means that a repeater cannot connect an 802.3 segment (Ethernet) and an 802.5 segment (Token Ring) or a 10 Mbit/s segment to 100 Mbit/s Ethernet.

 Dual-speed hub

 In the early days of Fast Ethernet, Ethernet switches were relatively expensive devices.
-Hubs suffered from the problem that if there were any 10BASE-T devices connected then the whole network needed to run at 10 Mbit/s.
+Hubs suffered from the problem that they could only support a single speed – either 10 Mbit/s or 100 Mbit/s.
 Therefore, a compromise between a hub and a switch was developed, known as a dual-speed hub.
 These devices make use of an internal two-port switch, bridging the 10 Mbit/s and 100 Mbit/s segments.
 When a network device becomes active on any of the physical ports, the device attaches it to either the 10 Mbit/s segment or the 100 Mbit/s segment, as appropriate.
 This obviated the need for an all-or-nothing migration to Fast Ethernet networks.
 These devices are considered hubs because the traffic between devices connected at the same speed is not switched.